Comprehensive Guide to Design Patterns in Python: Detailed Explanations and Code Examples

 # Client Code

-def add_character_to_document(factory: FlyweightFactory, character: str, font: str, size: int, color: str, position: tuple) -> None:
+def add_character_to_document(factory: FlyweightFactory, character: str, font: str, size: int, colour: str, position: tuple) -> None:

 unique_state = f"Position: {position}"